 Another Perspective on Blame

 Quick: is blame negative or positive?
 No doubt you'll say negative.
 Everyone feels this way.
 "I'm not playing the mom blame game!"
-June used to say defensively if we brought up something that still bothered us about our childhoods (never mind that all during our upbringing she herself had blamed my sisters for their "bad" behavior, blamed my dad for her stress levels, and blamed me so constantly as a child that I became chronically suicidal).
-If the new-age spiritual community had a list of 10 commandments, this is number 1: Blaming is bad so you should never do it and if you do you're, like, the worst person ever.
+June, in her usual controlling fashion, used to shout if we brought up something that still bothered us about our childhoods (never mind that all during our upbringing she herself had blamed my sisters for their "bad" behavior, blamed my dad for her stress levels, and blamed me so constantly as a child for so many things that I became chronically suicidal).
+To add insult to injury, if the new-age spiritual community had a list of 10 commandments, this is number 1: Blaming is bad so you should never do it and if you do you're, like, the worst person ever.

 It's helpful to try to understand blame by exploring the concept of responsibility implied by the word.
 Let’s first take the opposite, when someone credits another person for causing or creating something positive in their lives.
 In his TEDx talk, Sam Berns, a high-school student with a rare disease that causes rapid aging, giving him an unusual appearance and health challenges, presents his philosophy on how to live a happy life.
 His second recommendation is: “Surround yourself with people you want to be around.”
 Says Sam: “I’m extremely lucky to have an amazing family who have always supported me throughout my entire life.”
 Nobody is going to accuse him of identifying his family's influence on his life--because he noted that it had a positive effect.